rrd108/cakephp-cors/README.md

 # cakephp-cors

-A CakePHP 5 plugin for activate cors domain in your application with [Middleware](http://book.cakephp.org/3.0/en/controllers/middleware.html).
+A CakePHP 5 plugin for activate cors domain in your application with [Middleware](https://book.cakephp.org/5/en/controllers/middleware.html).

+Forked from [ozee31/cakephp-cors] as it seems to abdoned.

 [Learn more about CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)